 - Experience portfolio [25% of weighted application score]

-- Future contributions to the discipline, as expressed in the self-assessment [20% of weighted application score]
+- Potential for future contributions to homeland security, as expressed in the self-assessment and other materials [20% of weighted application score]

 - Recommendations and commitment of support [10% of weighted application score]